nazarhovar/propertyView/README.md

 # Property View

-RESTful API application for managing hotels.
+RESTful API for managing hotels.

 The application provides functionality for retrieving hotels, searching by different parameters, creating hotels, adding amenities and histograms.

 ## Technologies